awsdocs/amazon-athena-user-guide/doc_source/connect-with-previous-jdbc.md

 + `athena:GetExecutionEngines`
 + `athena:GetNamespace`
 + `athena:GetNamespaces`
-+ `athena:GetQueryResultsStream`
 + `athena:GetTable`
 + `athena:GetTables`

-## Configure the JDBC Driver Options<a name="old-jdbc-driver-options"></a>
+### JDBC Driver Version 1\.1\.0: Configure the JDBC Driver Options<a name="old-jdbc-driver-options"></a>

-You can configure the following options for the deprecated version of the JDBC driver\.
+You can configure the following options for the version of the JDBC driver version 1\.1\.0\.
 With this version of the driver, you can also pass parameters using the standard JDBC URL syntax, for example: `jdbc:awsathena://athena.us-west-1.amazonaws.com:443?max_error_retries=20&connection_timeout=20000`\.

-**Options for the Previous Version of JDBC Driver**
+**Options for the JDBC Driver Version 1\.0\.1**

 | Property Name | Description | Default Value | Is Required |
 | --- | --- | --- | --- |